Coelecanth/Project-guideFlyFishing/TESTING.md

 ![screenshot](documentation/img/errors/image_update.jpg)

-However, when a trip had been already added and I wanted to edit such as replace change the image file.
+However, when a trip had been already added and I wanted to edit; such as replace change the image file.
 The edit function would not allow you to add a URL pointing to the AWS S3 storage (say if you decided to change the image and it was present in S3).
-How ever you could upload another from local.
-Which was not good behaviour as the storage would increase over time and the hosts would have to clean this up.
+However you could upload another image from local storage.
+Which was not good behaviour as the storage would increases over time and the hosts would have to clean this up.
-The project walkthrough from this only allows you to add files by directly uploading to S3 although the renewing (new image upload) of this would suffice but is not ideal, after spending a significant amount of time with tutor support without a fix in site.
+The project walkthrough from this only allows superusers to add files by directly uploading to S3, although the previous workarounf to renewing (new image upload) of this would suffice but is not ideal, after spending a significant amount of time with tutor support without a fix in site.
 I decided to document this as a minor issue, but should be resolved.